 The Event bus API is used for communication and notifications about actions that occur in the components of the system.
-In order not to to have tight coupling between modules and their API, the Event API was introduced.
-The API is also used for handling events by custom rules that the user can implement in Groovy.
+In order not to have tight coupling between modules and their API, the Event API was introduced.
+The API is also used for handling events with custom rules that the user can implement in Groovy.

 Event bus API

 The Event bus is represented by the

 com.epam.fej.event.EventBus interface, which can be injected in any required module and has the following methods:

 |<T extends AppEvent> void publish(T appEvent)||Publishes the event provided to subscribers.|

 |<T extends AppEvent> void publish(T appEvent, boolean sync)||The same as the previous method but with an ability to specify the mode of publishing.|

 |<T extends AppEvent> void publish(T appEvent, boolean sync, Predicate<T> afterRuleCallback, Consumer<T> afterPublishingCallback)|

 |<T extends AppEvent> void subscribe(Consumer<T> consumer, Class<T> type)||Subscribes to the specified event type.|